Yamato-Security/hayabusa/README.md

 * Creates a single easy-to-analyze CSV timeline for forensic investigations and incident response.
 * Threat hunting based on IoC signatures written in easy to read/create/edit YML based hayabusa rules.
 * Sigma rule support to convert sigma rules to hayabusa rules.
-* Currently it supports the most sigma rules compared to other similar tools and even supports count rules and new aggregators such as `|equalsfield`.
+* Currently it supports the most sigma rules compared to other similar tools and even supports count rules and new aggregators such as `|equalsfield` and `|endswithfield`.
 * Event ID metrics.
 (Useful for getting a picture of what types of events there are and for tuning your log settings.)
 * Rule tuning configuration by excluding unneeded or noisy rules.
 * MITRE ATT&CK mapping of tactics.